Cumberland, Wisconsin: History

 On December 30, 1875, the town of Lakeside was organized, encompassing what is now Lakeland Township, Almena Township, Crystal Lake Township and Maple Plain Township.
 During the winter of 1876, Bonett Bridge was built off the island.
-Soon a school was located on the mainland area near the bridge with Miss Ida Schofield as the original teacher.
-She was soon replaced by Miss Carrie Fay, who arrived from nearby Prairie Farm.
+Soon a school was built on the mainland area near the bridge with Ida Schofield as the teacher.
+She was soon replaced by Carrie Fay, who arrived from nearby Prairie Farm.
 On January 1, 1880, the name was changed to Cumberland at the request of John Humbird, who arrived in the area from Cumberland, Maryland.
-Almena Township joined the Turtle Lake Township a couple of months later, and on November 12, 1902, Crystal Lake became its own township.
-In early 1876 a post office, originally called Lakeland, was established three miles east of the city, with L.I.
-Gunderson as postmaster.
+Almena Township joined Turtle Lake Township a few months later, and on November 12, 1902, Crystal Lake became its own township.
+In early 1876 a post office, originally called Lakeland, was established three miles east of the city, with L. I. Gunderson as postmaster.
 On September 10, 1876, Mae Jenet Hodgkin became the first white person born on the island.
-The first grocery store was opened by David Ingle, and Elmer Wisner of Clear Lake opened the first blacksmith shop in 1878.
+David Ingle opened the first grocery store, and Elmer Wisner of Clear Lake opened the first blacksmith shop in 1878.
 In the winter of 1879 the name was changed to Cumberland.
 In July 1880, Dr. William Hopkins arrived from Maine and set up a practice.
-At the time, it was the only practice between Clear Lake, Wisconsin and Lake Superior.
-Also around this time, a steam sawmill was set up in northern Cumberland, in what is now the "Mill Hill" area and operated for a few years until it was destroyed by fire on August 15, 1884.
+At the time, it was the only practice between Clear Lake and Lake Superior.
+Also around this time, a steam sawmill was set up in northern Cumberland, in what is now the "Mill Hill" area.
+It operated for a few years until burning down on August 15, 1884.
 The Lakeside Cemetery was established in 1880.
 In 1881, the first newspaper, the Cumberland Herald (later the Cumberland Advocate) began printing.
 The first bank, the Bank of Cumberland, began operation on October 8, 1883.

-After the railroad begin to operate, settlers quickly arrived in the area, and by 1884 there were 24 saloons located in the area.
-In 1885 a jail and fire department, with N. D. Richards as Fire Chief, were established.
-By the late 1880s the first hotel was kept by Jack Collingwood, followed by several other hotels.
-Soon the Elm Street Bridge was completed and the fire department moved from its Lake Street location to its present location.
+After the railroad arrived, settlers soon followed, and by 1884 there were 24 saloons in the area.
+In 1885 a jail and fire department, with N. D. Richards as fire chief, were established.
+By the late 1880s the first hotel was kept by Jack Collingwood; several more hotels followed.
+Soon the Elm Street Bridge was completed and the fire department moved from Lake Street to its present location.
 In February 1893, the state board of health sent a representative to set up a quarantine on the Italian settlement due to unsanitary conditions.
-On August 1, 1884 the city borrowed $5,900 via bond issue to establish a system of waterworks which was constructed by Fairbanks, Morse and Company in February 1895.
-In April of the same year, telephone lines were also erected in the city limits.
+On August 1, 1884, the city borrowed $5,900 via bond issue to establish a system of waterworks constructed by Fairbanks, Morse and Company in February 1895.
+In April 1895, telephone lines were erected in the city limits.
 On September 14, 1895, the newly built water tank burst and damaged several nearby properties.
-On November 20, 1897 the city approved a resolution for street lighting of all public grounds by electricity.
+On November 20, 1897, the city approved a resolution for street lighting of all public grounds by electricity.
 In 1903 the Uecke's Opera House was opened.
-The same year, a large school was constructed on the island on the present location of the Cumberland Elementary School.
+The same year, a large school was constructed on the island where Cumberland Elementary School now stands.
 On March 15, 1905, a $10,000 donation from Andrew Carnegie established a Carnegie Library in Cumberland.
-In 1914 the Island City Hospital was created by Dr. George Grinde and included a 20-bed hospital and X-ray facilities.
+In 1914, Dr. George Grinde created the Island City Hospital, including 20 beds and X-ray facilities.